1st1/async_pep/pep-async.rst

 Why StopAsyncIteration?
 +++++++++++++++++++++++

 Async functions are still generators.
-So for python, there is no difference between
+So for python, there is no fundamental difference between

 ::

     def g1():
-        yield
+        yield from fut
         return 'spam'

 and